 Li Ding | 丁立

-I'm currently at Google DeepMind ( Mountain View), working on frontier safety & security research with a focus on AGI control.
+I'm currently at Google DeepMind ( Mountain View), working on AI safety and security research.
+My focus is on control for autonomous AI agents, especially coding agents.

-Previously, I worked on pretraining, architecture, and runtime optimization for the Gemini Nano and Gemma models.
+Previously, I worked on pretraining, architecture, and runtime optimization for the Gemma and Gemini Nano models.

-I received my PhD from UMass Amherst CICS, advised by Lee Spector.
-I also worked closely with Scott Niekum (UMass), Joel Lehman (formerly OpenAI), and Jeff Clune (UBC, DeepMind).
-My research focused on alignment for safety and creativity with diversity-driven approaches.
+My PhD research focused on alignment for safety and creativity with diversity-driven and open-ended approaches.
+I received my PhD from UMass Amherst CICS, advised by Lee Spector, and worked closely with Scott Niekum (UMass), Joel Lehman (formerly OpenAI), and Jeff Clune (UBC, DeepMind).

 Research